-Your business isn’t going to achieve much unless you have a productive workforce.
-Productivity software such as Microsoft Office 365 and Google Apps for Work can help a disparate workforce collaborate and communicate on important data and content from any location, simultaneously.
-With multiple users working at the same time, productivity is increased, and time and money are saved.
+Your business isn’t going to achieve much if you don’t have a productive workforce.
+Productivity software such as Microsoft Office 365 and G Suite can help a disparate workforce communicate and work on important data and content from any location simultaneously.

-For collaboration and task management there’s Asana and Basecamp.
-Evernote is ideal for creating to-do lists, storing photos, notes, audio clips, files and voice reminders.
-And Producteev enables you to turn Outlook emails into actions in your calendar.
+For collaboration and task management there are programmes such as Asana and Basecamp, while Evernote is ideal for creating to-do lists, storing photos, notes, audio clips, files and voice reminders.
+Producteev enables you to turn Outlook emails into actions in your calendar.

 2. Online storage and backup

-If it’s cloud based hosting and servers you’re looking for the likes of Rackspace, Peer 1, Amazon Web Services and many others enable you to backup and manage your IT infrastructure.
+If it’s cloud-based hosting and servers you’re looking for, the likes of Rackspace, Cogeco Peer 1, Amazon Web Services and many others will enable you to back up and manage your IT infrastructure.

 3. Finance and accounting software

-The cloud is not only helpful for sharing and editing documents but also offers accounting software that mitigates the hassles of complicated and tedious financial admin.
+The cloud is not only helpful for sharing and editing documents; it also offers accounting software that mitigates the hassles of complicated and tedious financial admin.

-These programs are targeted and tailored to small businesses and start-ups, so are designed with your needs in mind.
-You can keep track of your cashflow, the lifeblood of any fledgling business, check tax and expenses and send invoices.
+Oracle NetSuite’s programs are targeted and tailored to small businesses, and so are designed with your needs in mind.
+You can check taxes, prepare invoices and keep track of cashflow – the lifeblood of any fledgling business.

 4. Email and phone communications

-With a myriad of communication methods now available, for many modern businesses traditional phone and communication systems are either no longer up to the task, or are simply not cost-effective.
+With a myriad of communication methods now available, for many modern businesses traditional phone and fax systems are either no longer convenient enough or simply not as cost-effective as other options.

 And it’s the same story when it comes to phone systems.
-Unlike static phone systems that are tied to your desk, cloud services such as Ring Central offer an inclusive communication solution that can link multiple locations, employees and customers on one integrated system.
+Unlike static phone systems that are tethered to your desk, many cloud services offer an inclusive communication solution that can link multiple locations, employees and customers on one integrated system.